cpraveen/fem/deal.II/misc/pft/gmsh/README.md

 # Parallel fully distributed triangulation using gmsh

-Shows how to create a p:f:t triangulation.
+Shows how to create a p::f::t triangulation.

 ```shell
 cmake .